michaniets/NCA/README.md

 For TXM versions (0.8 or later):

 - Download the NCA v3 in TXM format.
 The file will download as NCA3.txm
 - Download the NCA v4 in TXM format.
-The file will download as NCA4.txm
+The file will download as NCA4.txm.
+  For version 4, the TXM file can be accessed as part of a GitHub **Release** (listed on the right hand side of the GitHub page.)

 In TXM: Menu File - Load - a binary corpus (.txm)…